 Our country is currently in the middle of upgrading our aging power grid into what is known as the smart grid.
-This move promises to save money, reduce pollution and save energy.
+This move promises to decrease expenses, reduce pollution and save energy.
 While it won’t happen overnight, it’s absolutely crucial for our future.

-The term electricity grid refers to the network needed to deliver power to consumers, including electricity generation, transmission, distribution and control.
-From the coal plant that generates the power you use to the meter on the side of your house, each part of the electricity supply chain comes together to form our power grid.
-Unfortunately, the electricity grid we have in America isn’t exactly cutting-edge anymore, meaning we have some upgrading to do.
+The term electric grid refers to the network needed to deliver power to consumers, including electricity generation, transmission, distribution and control.
+From the coal plant that generates the power you use to the meter on the side of your house, each part of the electricity supply chain comes together to form our electrical grid.
+Unfortunately, the electric grid we have in the U.S. isn’t exactly cutting-edge anymore, meaning we have some upgrading to do.

-Essentially, the smart grid is simply the grid of today with updated computer and digital communication technologies.
+Essentially, the smart grid is the existing electrical grid of today but with updated computer and digital communication technologies.
 These upgrades will make the electric grid function more efficiently and more reliably, along with making it easier to add renewable energy sources such as solar and wind.

-A key component of the new gird is the smart meter, which is an advanced electricity meter able to communicate your electricity usage statistics to both you and your electricity provider.
+A key component of the new grid is the smart meter, which is an advanced electricity meter able to communicate your energy usage statistics to both you and your electricity provider.
 Smart meters are starting to show up around the country, so check with your electricity company if you already have one, or when they are planning on installing them in your area.

-Here are some of the key benefits you’ll see with the smart grid:
+Here are some of the key benefits you’ll see with the smart electric grid:

 - Less downtime – As the electricity company will be notified when substations and transformers go offline, power outages will be taken care of faster.